Curving Test Scores A professor gives a test and the scores are n... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-The scores are normally distributed with a mean (μ) of 60 and a standard deviation (σ) of 12.
-We need to find the numerical limits for a grade of B, which corresponds to scores above the bottom 70% and below the top 10%.
-This means we are looking for the scores corresponding to the 70th percentile and the 90th percentile of the normal distribution.
+Understand the problem: The professor is curving the test scores by adding 15 to each grade.
+The original distribution of scores is normally distributed with a mean (μ) of 60 and a standard deviation (σ) of 12.
+We need to determine the new mean and standard deviation after the adjustment.

-Step 2: Convert the given percentiles (70% and 90%) into z-scores using the standard normal distribution table or a z-score calculator.
-Recall that the z-score represents the number of standard deviations a value is from the mean.
-For example, the z-score for the 70th percentile is the value of z such that the cumulative probability up to z is 0.70.
+Recall the property of normal distributions: When a constant value is added to every data point in a dataset, the mean of the dataset increases by that constant, but the standard deviation remains unchanged.
+This is because standard deviation measures the spread of the data, which is unaffected by adding a constant.

 Verified video answer for a similar problem: